 Strengthen your diving skills in a region that supports the world’s most biodiverse marine life.
-You and a group of like-minded ocean lovers will dive with captivating sea creatures in unbelievable dive spots and spend your time on land soaking in the beautiful scenery and the warm, creative culture of Bali.Enroll Now Live Chat Schedule a Call Call Now
+Part land-based and part liveaboard, this incredible adventure for alumni students will introduce you to the captivating marine life and unbelievable dive spots of Bali, with its beautiful scenery and warm, creative culture.Enroll Now Live Chat Schedule a Call Call Now

 “We learned so much on every dive, and also learned not in the water – it taught me how to properly experience another culture and skills that I can use later in life.
 What I learned about life, culture and scuba skills exceeded all my expectations.
 This has been the best trip I have been on, mostly because of the instructors and other students!”
 Alexandra, high school alumna

 Six PADI scuba certifications available:

 Five hours of service learning through community-based projects.

 After traveling halfway around the world, head to your home for the first week, Pemuteran, a quaint Indonesian fishing village.
 Explore the underwater treasures of the northern dive sites, participating in your first ever muck dive – an amazing opportunity to spot rare frogfish and scorpion fish.
 Then, jump right into your dive certifications by beginning the PADI Advanced Open Water coursework.
 Take a break to partner with Project AWARE and conduct a Dive Against Debris, an underwater trash cleanup that helps collect data on the types of trash plaguing the world’s oceans.
 Feeling refreshed and confident after your first dives, you head east, stopping along the way to hike to a picturesque remote waterfall.